-A dehumidifier helps to remove excess moisture in a home and also regulates the humidity.
+A dehumidifier helps to remove excess moisture in a home and regulates the humidity.
 Once the dehumidifier reservoir is filled with condensate, it needs to be drained to continue working.
 To keep the dehumidifier working effectively, draining it regularly is required.
-However, in case you cannot manually drain your dehumidifier, automatically draining it to the outside ensures smooth worry-free operation.
+However, if you cannot manually drain your dehumidifier, automatically draining it to the outside ensures smooth, worry-free operation.

-There are several ways you can drain your dehumidifier. in this article, we will talk about three ways you can drain a dehumidifier automatically to the outside.
-Whether your dehumidifier has a pump or not, these methods will work for you.
-However, your dehumidifier needs to have a gravity drain, or more specifically a dehumidifier with a hose to drain option.
+There are several ways you can drain your dehumidifier. in this article, I will talk about three ways you can drain a dehumidifier automatically to the outside.
+Whether your dehumidifier has a pump, these methods will work for you.
+However, your dehumidifier needs to have a gravity drain, specifically a dehumidifier with a hose-to-drain option.

 While all dehumidifiers come with a reservoir for collecting condensate, some will include a drain hose option that lets you use gravity to drain condensate.
 This is a low-cost option you can try if your dehumidifier and home meet the requirements.
 The key to this way of draining a dehumidifier is it only works using gravity.

-You can direct the pumped condensate into a sink, to laundry tray drain, out of the window, or any location available.
+You can direct the pumped condensate into a sink, laundry tray drain, out of the window, or any available location.
 Condensate pumps can push water horizontally or vertically.
-If you have your dehumidifier set up in the basement, most condensate pumps can push water up to 15 feet.
+If your dehumidifier is set up in the basement, most condensate pumps can push water up to 15 feet.
 This will easily reach through and out of the basement via a window or door to the outside.

-In case you already have a dehumidifier, then this might not be an economical option.
-However, if you are looking for a dehumidifier that can run automatically without supervision, a dehumidifier with a built-in pump is the option to buy.
-We have a guide of the best dehumidifiers with a pump you can also check out.
+If you already have a dehumidifier, this might not be an economical option.
+However, if you are looking for a dehumidifier that can run automatically with no supervision, one with a built-in pump is the option to buy.
+We have a guide on the best dehumidifiers with a pump you can check out.

-Most dehumidifiers that have a pumping mechanism will include a long drain hose that is made to fit the model.
+Most dehumidifiers with a pumping mechanism will include a long drain hose to fit the model.
 In our tests, most dehumidifiers have a pumping height of 15 ft.
-Our favorite model, the Ivation IVADH70PWP2 has a pumping height of 16.4 ft.
+Our favorite model, the Ivation IVADH70PWP2, has a pumping height of 16.4 ft.
 The main advantage of a dehumidifier with a pump is it can run automatically without you worrying about its operation.
-It is also good for use in harder to reach places where manually draining the dehumidifier is hard.
+It is also good for use in harder-to-reach places where manually draining the dehumidifier is hard.